Creating a Scanning Cluster

 LoadBalanceUseSsl = No

-LoadBalanceServerSocket = <Node 3 IP address>:<Node 3 port>
+LoadBalanceServerSocket = <Host 3 IP address>:<Host 3 port>

 Notes:

-IP addresses and port numbers should be changed to real.
+Change IP addresses and port numbers to relevant ones.

-Using of SSL for data exchange between nodes in this example is disabled.
-If you need to use SSL, you must set the value Yes for LoadBalanceUseSsl parameter, as well as set the needed values for the following parameters LoadBalanceSslCertificate, LoadBalanceSslKey and LoadBalanceSslCa.
+This example does not use SSL for data exchange between hosts.
+To use SSL, set the LoadBalanceUseSsl to Yes, as well as set relevant values for parameters LoadBalanceSslCertificate, LoadBalanceSslKey and LoadBalanceSslCa.

 $ drweb-ctl netscan <path to file or directory>